3dsam1/FiveM-Law-Book/Title 3.md

 **3-802	Theft**

-Takes or exercises unlawful control over property or items of another with purpose to benefit himself or another who is not entitled to the property or items.
+Takes or exercises unlawful control over property or items of another with purpose to benefit themself or another who is not entitled to the property or items.
 ```
 Class 1 Misdemeanor
 $500